 (2) The mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the CalPERS 2014 experience study report available on CalPERS website.
+The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
+For more details on this table, please refer to the December 2017 experience study report(based on CalPERS demographic data from 1997 to 2015) that can be found on the CALPERS website.

-Fiscal year 2015 was the first year of implementation, therefore only four years are shown.
+Fiscal year 2015 was the first year of implementation, therefore only five years are shown.

-BELVEDERE-TIBURON LIBRARY AGENCY REQUIRED SUPPLEMENTARY INFORMATION (Unaudited) SCHEDULE OF CHANGES IN THE TOTAL OPEB LIABILITY AND RELATED RATIOS For the Year Ended June 30, 2018
+BELVEDERE-TIBURON LIBRARY AGENCY REQUIRED SUPPLEMENTARY INFORMATION (Unaudited) SCHEDULE OF CHANGES IN THE TOTAL OPEB LIABILITY AND RELATED RATIOS For the Year Ended June 30, 2019